khaledkz/md/README.md

 This is actually easy to do.
 Begin by implementing NGINX as a reverse proxy server, as described in the previous tip.
 This makes it easy to implement caching, load balancing (when you have multiple Node.js servers), and more.

-Tip 3 – Implement a Node.js Load Balancer
+##  3 – Implement a Node.js Load Balancer

 The real key to high – that is, nearly unlimited – performance for Node.js applications is to run multiple application servers and balance loads across all of them.

 Node.js load balancing can be particularly tricky because Node.js enables a high level of interaction between JavaScript code running in the web browser and JavaScript code running on the Node.js application server, with JSON objects as the medium of data exchange.
 This implies that a given client session runs continually on a specific application server, and session persistence is inherently difficult to achieve with multiple application servers.

-Tip 4 – Proxy WebSocket Connections
+##  4 – Proxy WebSocket Connections

 HTTP, in all versions, is designed for “pull” communications, where the client requests files from the server.
 WebSocket is a tool to enable “push” and “push/pull” communications, where the server can proactively send files that the client hasn’t requested.